Where can I order the uniform from?

 DO NOT park on the zebra crossings or block access gates.

 Please could we remind parents/carers again that the staff car park should not be used by anyone who is not a member of staff.
-Children should not be dropped off in the car park in the mornings, including children who are attending Breakfast Club or Cheerleading.
+Children should not be dropped off in the car park in the mornings, including children who are attending Breakfast Club.
 The car park is often still in use by staff until 8.15am therefore it is not safe for children to be in this area.
 In order to keep everyone safe, pedestrians should not enter the school site through the car park gates as this is for vehicular access – not pedestrian access.
 We would also like to point out that, as Breakfast Club starts at 8.00am, no children should be left alone on the school site before this time.

 Failure to adhere to this invalidates our risk assessment.